pyodide/pyodide/docs/usage/type-conversions.md

 ### JavaScript to Python

-The following immutable types are implicitly converted from Python to
+The following immutable types are implicitly converted from JavaScript to
-JavaScript:
+Python:

 | JavaScript  | Python                            |
 | ----------- | --------------------------------- |